• Home

 Amateur Radio Speakers

-The message that we want to convey for the next Expo is that any of the presentations regarding technology, rigs, operating modes, building projects, can be enjoyed by technician class licensees with a new ham radio license.
-The cheap Chinese handheld radio on the local repeater is one of many options available, and the goal of the next Expo is to demonstrate these opportunities to new licensees, and to make getting help to get on the air in any of these modes easy and fun.
+The message that we want to convey for the Academy is that any of the presentations regarding technology, rigs, operating modes, building projects, can be enjoyed by any amateur radio licensee, regardless of license class.
+The cheap Chinese handheld radio on the local repeater is one of many options available, and the goal of the QSO Today Academy is to increase amateur radio knowledge with the goal of getting hams on the air in any mode being easy and fun.

-How to submit your presentation to the Expo
+How to submit your presentation to the QSO Today Academy

 1. Decide on a topic of your expertise that you want to share